Robyn and Gandeleyn: Plot

-Interpretations
+Analysis

 In general, most scholars believe the Robyn in this ballad to be unrelated to the more famous Robin Hood.
 There appear to be more differences than similarities between Robyn and Gandeleyn and Robin and Little John.
 Despite the belief it is unlikely to be directly related, the ballad is often included in collections of Robin Hood literature due to being a relevant example of folklore of perceptions of the medieval greenwood as a place of sudden violence and duels over affairs of honor.

+Child's division into stanzas is generally thought to work well enough.
+The work largely has a rhyme scheme of ABCB, also known as a ballad stanza, although there are several six-line stanzas that integrate awkwardly.
+The work may have been recited rather than sung, and thus is closer to a poem than a song.
+Transcription errors, such as a presumably accidental repetition of two lines, leads to suspicion that the Sloane manuscript 2593 was copied hastily and potentially inaccurately, but any differences with an older, lost version can only be speculated on.

 Other opinions have been offered as well, often suggesting that the Robyn described may have been a poacher and thus the ballad was about poaching.
-The author Robert Graves offered the eccentric view that the ballad was really about birds, and described the New Year's hunting of a wren in vengeance for a robin (the bird) murdered in midsummer.
+A thin possibility holds out a connection to The Tale of Gamelyn, a story found in some manuscripts that included The Canterbury Tales, but there is nothing to connect Gamelyn and Gandeleyn aside from their similar names.
+The author Robert Graves offered the eccentric view that the ballad was really about birds, and described the New Year's hunting of a wren (=Wrennok?) in vengeance for a robin (=Robyn?) murdered in midsummer.